 When it comes to choosing a mattress, before one even gets into the multitudes of particular choices, there is a distinction to be made: foam or spring.
 All mattresses fit broadly into these two categories, and there are pros and cons to each.
 Here is Sleepopolis’ comprehensive guide to a foam vs spring mattress.

 What Is A Spring Mattress?

-A spring mattress is often seen as a more “traditional” mattress, or the predecessor of the foam mattress.
+The best innerspring mattresses are often seen as more “traditional” as they are the predecessor to the foam mattress.
 They consist of lots of metal coils suspended in the other materials of the mattress.
 They can offer a lot of support, particularly for heavier people or those with back ailments.
 However, a good quality spring mattress can be comfortable for anybody.

 Innerspring mattresses are more traditional and some see them as old fashioned – however, they are still very popular.
 They offer a lot of bounce, good temperature control, and come in a wide variety of prices.